nazmus-ashrafi/AIEmailCoach-WebApp/Articles/DEVLOG.md

 **Backend (Account Attribution):**
 - Added `account_email` field to `ConversationGroupResponse` schema
-- Modified `list_conversations` endpoint to defensively (try to find from oldest email in thread) find and include the account email for each conversation group
+- Modified `list_conversations` endpoint to defensively (try to find from oldest email in thread) find and include the account email for each conversation group. \
+Defensive programming: The loop will find the first email with an account, which should be all of them, but handles edge cases gracefully.
 - Defaults to "Unknown" if no account is found

 **Frontend (Component Architecture):**